lucas-cauhe/AI-Reading/README.md

 - Saved weights file
 - Eyes dataset since it is useless depending on the project you want to run into
 - [Haarcascade](https://github.com/opencv/opencv/tree/master/data/haarcascades) files used to recognize both face and eyes

+* You will be able to find the same eyes dataset in [here](http://mrl.cs.vsb.cz/eyedataset)